MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-allocate-resources.md

     The **Service Order** or **Service Quote** page opens, and you can work with the document.
 To return to the **Dispatch Board** page, choose **OK**.

-## <a name="to-allocate-a-resource-using-resource-or-resource-group-availability"></a>To allocate a resource using resource or resource group availability
+## To allocate a resource using resource or resource group availability
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Dispatch Board**, and choose the related link.
 2. Choose the service order, and then choose the **Resource Allocations** action.
 3. Choose the entry with the service task to which you want to allocate a resource.